mwguerra/rdap-client/README.md

 # rdap-client

-A node client built with typescript that uses the iana RDAP DNS database to lookup WHOIS information for free.
+A RDAP client for Node.js built with typescript that uses the iana RDAP DNS database to lookup domain information.

 ## Installation